ivclab/Merging-MobileNets-for-Multitask/README.md

   All rights belong to the respective publishers.
 The datasets are provided only to aid reproducibility.

-Place place and unzipped pretrained checkpoints `checkpoints.tar.gz` in checkpoints/ ,
+Place and unzipped pretrained checkpoints `checkpoints.tar.gz` in checkpoints/ ,
       `datasets.tar.gz` in datasets/ `hungarian_algorithm.tar.gz` in hungarian_algorithm/

 ### Mergeing